Make Your Own Lingerie Chest Out Of Reclaimed Wood

 Step 1: Make The Frame

 Making the frame includes ripping a few 2×4 studs into strips of 1 ½” by 1 ½”.
-These are going to be attached to large pine boards with glue and pocket screws.
+You are going to attach these to large pine boards with glue and pocket screws.
 This will make up the side, bottom, and shelves of the chest.
 It may take some tweaking and clamp to get all of the parts squares.
 Once done, it should measure 14” wide and 44” tall.
 The opening should be 18”.

 Step 2: The Hidden Compartment